-- Apply QoI fungicides only in mixtures with other, non-cross resistant modes of action, all partners at recommended effective manufactor's rates. - Qol fungicides have to be used in full alternation with other, non-cross resistant modes of action.
-No consecutive Qol-applications can be applied. - A maximum of 3 applications containing QoI fungicides or a maximum of 33% of the total number of sprays can be applied with QoIs. - Applications containing QoI fungicides should preferably start at the onset of the annual disease progress curve and be applied at times of lower disease pressure. - Applications have to be separated by at least 3 months of a QoI-free period.
+- Apply QoI fungicides only in mixtures with other, non-cross resistant modes of action, all partners at manufacturers' recommended effective rates. - Qol fungicides have to be used in full alternation with other, non-cross resistant modes of action.
+No consecutive Qols-applications can be applied. - A maximum of 3 applications containing QoI fungicides or a maximum of 33% of the total number of sprays can be applied with QoIs. - Applications containing QoI fungicides should preferably start at the onset of the annual disease progress curve and be applied at times of lower disease pressure. - Applications have to be separated by at least 3 months of a Qol-free period.